straw-hat-team/adr/src/adrs/4761776210/README.md

    at or below it.
 Permissions accumulate downward (a child can gain, never lose); limits bound downward (a parent caps everything below).

-### Ownership follows the parent
+### Ownership follows placement

 A resource whose `parent` is `places/pl_123`, the node a tenant labels its billing project, is answered for by whoever answers for that node.
-Nothing has to be copied onto the resource for that to be true, because the attachment was authorized against the parent in the first place: the write path establishes that the calling principal may place a resource at that node, and the governance bound to that node then governs the resource.
-Adding an `owner` field to restate it is
+Nothing has to be copied onto the resource for that to be true, because the attachment was authorized against the parent in the first place: the write path establishes that the calling principal may place a resource at that node, and the principal accountable for the node is accountable for what hangs off it.
+Adding an `owner` field to restate that is
 counterproductive:

 1. **It duplicates a fact the parent already carries.** Two records of